iifl-logo

 • Curve Fitting: The financial market comes with numerous variables and randomness.
 The process of quantitative trading is vulnerable to curve fitting and optimisation due to the heavy reliance on historical data.
 It can lead to irrational outcomes as the model can crumble because of market randomness.

 • Technical errors: Although quantitative trading reduces the chances of human intervention and errors, it has its technical flaws.
-Quantitative trading sees a lot of errors in code or the whole model stopping to work mid-way.
-Furthermore, a small mistake in adding the parenthesis can alter the whole model, forcing you to realise big losses.
+Quantitative trading sees a lot of errors in code, or the whole model stops working mid-way.
+Furthermore, a small mistake in adding the parentheses can alter the whole model, forcing you to realise big losses.

 • Continuous adjustments: The financial market is dynamic and is affected by various market factors, which are changing at a regular interval.
 Hence, quant trading requires continuous development and adjustment of new and existing strategies, which is a tedious task to perform.
 In the long run, most quantitative strategies become obsolete and have to be changed entirely.